-To be eligible to receive services, Disability Services requires that students provide medical and/or diagnostic documentation of their disability.
+To be eligible to receive services, Disability Services requires that you provide medical and/or diagnostic documentation of your disability.
 Documentation should be current (within the last three years) and for students with learning disabilities, must include the IEP (Individual Education Plan) as well as psychological and/or educational testing.

-In order to receive support services, students must register with Disability Services.
-Students are strongly encouraged to contact Disability Services at least 4 weeks before the start of the semester.
+In order to receive support services, you must register with Disability Services.
+You are strongly encouraged to contact Disability Services at least 4 weeks before the start of the semester.

 Testing for a Disability